Workshops for Persons Considering a Guide Dog

 - Thursday, December 4

 Workshops are FREE and lunch will be provided.

 Class size is limited to 12 participants.
-If you are interested in attending or have any questions, please contact Jane Neglia, Outreach Manager, at 800-295-4050 or at email@example.com.
+If you are interested in attending or have any questions, please contact Jane Neglia, Outreach Manager, at 800-295-4050 (ext.
+4176) or at firstname.lastname@example.org.